PX4/PX4-user_guide/en/config/battery.md

 The estimate of the charge that has been consumed over time is produced by mathematically integrating the measured current (this approach provides very accurate energy consumption estimates).

-At system startup PX4 first does uses a voltage-based estimate to determine the initial battery charge.
+At system startup PX4 first uses a voltage-based estimate to determine the initial battery charge.
 This estimate is then fused with the value from current integration to provide a combined better estimate.
 The relative value placed on each estimate in the fused result depends on the battery state.
 The emptier the battery gets, the more of the voltage based estimate gets fused in.
 This prevents deep discharge (e.g. because it was configured with the wrong capacity or the start value was wrong).